passagemath/passagemath/pkgs/sage-project-cookiecutter/README.rst

 =========================================================================================
- Sage: Open Source Mathematics Software: Script for maintaining a SageMath-based project
+passagemath: Script for maintaining a passagemath-based project
 =========================================================================================

 About SageMath